-The accrual of pension liabilities has a significant impact on the Balance Sheet at 31 March 2021 which shows an excess of liabilities over assets of £0.946m (£3.333m at 31 March 2020).
+The Balance Sheet at 31 March 2021 shows an excess of assets over liabilities of £0.998m (net liability of £3.333m at 31 March 2020).
 The North East Scotland Pension Fund is required to carry out actuarial valuations every three years.
 Future actuarial valuations of the North East Scotland Pension Fund will consider the appropriate employee/employer's rate to meet the commitments of the Fund and the constituent authorities of the Board are required to fund the liabilities of the Board as they fall due.
 Accordingly, it has been considered appropriate to adopt a going concern basis for the preparation of these Annual Accounts.